Disasters can be good, in the long run (assuming you survive them). I was reminded of this recently.

 Because of a broken sprinkler head in the office next door, our offices were flooded, and, after 2 weeks of everything-in-boxes, we moved back in to a much-better-organized office.

 Compared with a layoff, being flooded out of your office is not a big deal.

 These are just three of the tens of thousands of stories from our layoff, and each of us went in a different direction.

-Being laid off was the kick in the pants he needed.
-It booted him out of his uncomfortable “comfort zone” where he was so unhappy and barely successful.
-He changed career direction from high tech to non-profit, following his passion and making a bigger contribution to society.
+Being laid off was the kick in the pants Bud needed.
+In his late 40's when he was laid off, the layoff booted him out of his uncomfortable “comfort zone” where he was so unhappy and barely successful.
+He changed career direction from high tech to nonprofit, following his passion and making a bigger contribution to society.

 Ted was a newly hired manager working for a young technology company that was growing and expanding, and he knew the high quality of Betty's work first hand.

 So, Ted hired Betty, and she became a key contributor in this young company, eventually being promoted to a senior manager position and finally became an executive in the company.
 She loved her job and had a great time working there until she retired recently.

-Many people laid off with me, or at least from the same company, have thrived.
+Most of the people laid off with me, or at least from the same company, have thrived.
 The Internet was just launching into our culture in 1994, and many seized the opportunity it presented to move into great careers and greater success.
 Some, of course, did not.